 Population: 101A,000 | Active Cases in Cozumel: 93| Recovered: 103 Source: State of Quintana Roo Health Department

 Follow us on Social Media for the Latest Updates

 We care about your well-being & safety during these times.
 We found these items you might find useful, with great quality and a budget-wise price.

 Airfare – Deals |

 If you are thinking about traveling to Cozumel in the near future, we found some great deals that could save you a lot of money in both flights and your hotel.
 Check out the following promos:

-Cozumel ferries that take you to Playa del Carmen and back are still operation, but both companies have reduced their operations.
-Winjet will function the odd days of May (5, 7, 9, and so on), and Ultramar will function the even days of May (2, 4, 6, and so on).
+Cozumel ferries that take you to Playa del Carmen and back are operating in a modified schedule.
+Winjnet will service the even days of July (2, 4, 6, and so on), and Ultramar the odd days of July (1, 3, 5, and so on).
 Here are their schedules:

 Playa del Carmen

 10:00 AM 1:00 PM 4:00 PM